-Back to Revenue InsiderSales
+Back to Dealfront DigestSales

 This article is also available in German.

-Understanding the B2B sales funnel is a foundational step toward optimizing your customer journey and overall buying experience.
-But if you haven’t built a sales funnel for your B2B company before, don’t sweat it because we have your back.
+B2B sales and marketing funnels are built with unique features that allow them to meet B2B needs, but there’s no need to be intimidated.
+But if you haven’t built a sales funnel for your B2B company before, don’t sweat it—we have your back.

-Definition and purpose of a sales or marketing funnel
+Definition and purpose of a sales funnel

 A sales funnel depicts the buying journey that prospective customers go through, from the initial touchpoint when they first interact with your brand to the last touchpoint when they purchase your offerings.